loafey/master-thesis/Thesis/5.0. Discussion/Usage.typ

     y-min: 5,
     y-max: m,
     axis-style: "left",
-    legend: none,
+    legend: "north-west",
     {
       let domain = (30, 40)

-      for (title, f) in fn2 { plot.add(f, domain: domain, label: title) }
+      for (title, stroke, f) in fn2 { plot.add(f, style: (stroke: stroke), domain: domain, label: title) }
     },
   )
 })

 As can be seen in the benchmarks in @fibbo-benchmarks there is quite a large gap between the version written in #ln and the version written in C.
-Each number was run and timed 100 times.
+Each input was measured 100 times.
-Time is measured in milliseconds, and displayed in a logarithmic manner.
 The C version was compiled using GCC with O0 and O3.
-However, while the #ln version is some magnitudes slower, we can see that the exponential growth in execution time is almost the same across all three versions.
+However, while the #ln version is around one order of magniture slower than the unoptimized C verison, the growth in execution time is a constant factor between all three programs.

 This can be observed even more clearly if we overlap the benchmarks over each other, and then we can see that the unoptimized C version grows